-Drest fashion game app that's set to change your commute
+Drest: fashion game app set to make waves

 Everything we know about Drest, Lucy Yeomans' new venture